Our goal is to provide effective services with a hands-on approach.

 This era of expansion for the company included acquisitions and growth into markets like the Caribbean, South America, and Africa.

 During the slowdown of the 1970s, the firm underwent consolidation and was repurchased from Combustion Engineering.

 During a major reorganizational phase, the company established itself as one of the leading firms in Pennsylvania, led a joint venture in designing the most complex section of the Boston Central Artery, and was awarded the IWAY project, which became the company’s signature project.

 As our nation’s priorities shifted from infrastructure spending to military and defense, the company also shifted its priorities from growth to optimizing operations and internal organization.
 As part of that shift, the company was sold to Mr. Duart, who had extensive experience in streamlining engineering firms.

-The firm’s transition during the global recession proved challenging, and the company reorganized under Chapter 11 in 2011, which proved to be successful.
-In a little over 10 months, the company emerged under the new name, CDR Maguire.
-The company survived, and most important, it did so with its key staff and the continued support of its clients and partners, as it paid its sub-consultants 100% of their claims.
+The firm’s transition during the global recession proved challenging, and the company successfully reorganized under Chapter 11 in 2011.
+In little over 10 months, the company emerged under the new name, CDR Maguire.
+The company survived, and most importantly, it did so with its key staff and the continued support of its clients and partners, as it paid its sub-consultants 100% of their claims.

 The company begins the last quarter of its first century under new leadership, a clean balance sheet, and the loyalty and dedication of its employees.
 Returning focus to its core strength – transportation engineering – and with renewed ambition to renew its greatness, the company promises to lead the way with innovative solutions for its clients.